 Barbara Hopkins, Assistant Principal, Flute

+Barbara serves as chair of the National Flute Association’s Historical Flutes Committee and has authored articles on historical flute topics for The Flutist Quarterly and Traverso Historical Flute Newsletter.
 A cousin of nineteenth century Connecticut flute maker Asa Hopkins, Barbara is very involved with early flutes and music.
 She has acquired several flutes by Asa Hopkins, and has had them restored to playing condition.
 She founded The Rosewood Chamber Ensemble with guitarist Judy Handler, which specializes in concerts of early music performed on period instruments.
 The Greater Boston Flute Association Gazette wrote of their Boston concert, “The pieces were played with style and joy, resulting in a captivating performance.”
-Their first CD, Songs and Dances of Early America, will be released this year.
+Their CD, Songs and Dances of Early America, was funded by a grant from the University of Connecticut and well-reviewed in Flute Talk Magazine.
+They have performed throughout New England, and in Boston, New York, Washington DC, and Pennsylvania.

 More information about Dr. Hopkins is available at www.BarbaraHopkins.com.